 Every day someone is verbally, emotionally, sexually, or physically abused by his or her spouse or cohabitant.
 What makes these stories so heart wrenching is that they often involve families that are being torn apart by acts of violence.
-If you or someone you love is a victim of NJ domestic violence, it is important to know that the New Jersey laws are on your side.
+When the goal is to stop domestic violence, the laws can have an appropriate use with some limitations.
+If you or someone you love is a victim of NJ domestic violence, it is important to know that Weinberger Law Group, trusted attorneys and authorities on family law, are on your side.

 New Jersey Domestic Violence Law